fazilfarhanpsu/team7psu_innovators/README.md

 ```

 ### Application Overview
 This application is built in Python using Streamlit and leverages YOLO models from the Ultralytics Python package.
+The model weights are automatically downloaded from ultralytics package.

 ### Running the Application
 1. **Clone this repository** and navigate to the `sightAI` folder.